Autism Spectrum Disorder - Overview

-Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder that primarily affects an individual's social interaction, communication abilities, and behavior patterns.
-Characteristics of this disorder include repetitive behaviors, restricted interests, and heightened sensitivity to the environment.
+Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder primarily affecting an individual's social interaction, communication skills, and behavioral patterns.
+Features of this disorder include repetitive movements, restricted interests, and heightened sensitivity to environmental stimuli.
 According to statistics from the World Health Organization, approximately 1% of children worldwide are affected, with a significantly higher prevalence in males.

-From academic research to social concern, the diagnosis and treatment of Autism Spectrum Disorder have become important topics in modern medicine.
-In recent years, with advancements in medical research, the understanding of ASD has gradually shifted from viewing it as a "character flaw" to recognizing it as a form of "neurodiversity."
-However, the challenge of early detection of symptoms and the formulation of individualized support plans remains a common issue faced by families and healthcare teams.
+From academic research to social awareness, the diagnosis and treatment of ASD have become important topics in modern medicine.
+In recent years, with advances in medical research, public understanding of ASD has shifted from viewing it as a "personality defect" to recognizing it as a form of "neurodiversity."
+However, early detection of signs and the development of individualized support plans remain challenges faced by families and healthcare teams.

 Causes and Risk Factors